deniskrumko/mold/README.md

 ### Partials

 Partials are reusable template snippets that allow you to break down complex views into smaller, manageable components.
-They can be used to encapsulate and reuse common logic across multiple views and layouts.
+Ideal for sharing common logic across multiple views and layouts.

 ```html
 {{ partial "path/to/partial.html" }}